 Some data types in other languages have no direct equivalent in Pascal; however, you can often create new user data types in Pascal that will simulate some of the data types found in other languages.
 For example, you could define a record type that is identical to FORTRAN'S COMPLEX type.
-Figure 94 compares Pascal data types with the equivalent in FORTRAN, COBOL and PL/I.
+Figure 95 on page 121 compares Pascal data types with the equivalent in FOR-TRAN, COBOL and PL/I.